salpharre/BeyondVacation/README.md

 * Maximum price per day
 * Location with bathroom facilities (Yes or No)

-Choose each option one at a time to filter rental spaces and click `Submit`.
+Choose any combination of options to filter rental spaces and click `Submit`.

 Rental spaces with these options will be filtered out for your view.